The many gardens of Saumarez Homestead

 The 2ha (4.4 acre) gardens at Saumarez Homestead, Armidale, were planned and constructed by the Saumarez Whites at the turn of the 19th century to complement and provide a setting for their significant Late Victorian-Edwardian house.
 They were planned on the model of an English prototype, but included plantings of trees, shrubs and exotics from the Americas, Africa, Europe, Asia, New Zealand and Scandinavia.
 Mary’s Garden was inspired by Jocelyn Brown.

-The Heritage Rose Garden Saumarez Homestead, managed in collaboration with Australian Garden History Society, has been established on the site of the old homestead orchard with the nucleus of the rose collection donated by Miss Catherine MacLean, a long time Armidale resident and dedicated rosarian.
-The main collection, when completed, will include over 600 roses representing each of the major rose cultivar groups, mostly bred before 1930.
-Adjacent to the formal garden will be beds recognising the contribution of important rose breeders both nationally and internationally.
+The Heritage Rose Garden at Saumarez Homestead, has been established on the site of the old homestead orchard with the nucleus of the rose collection donated by Miss Catherine MacLean, a long time Armidale resident and dedicated rosarian.
+The main collection includes over 600 roses representing each of the major rose cultivar groups, mostly bred before 1930.
+Adjacent to the formal garden are rose beds that recognise the contribution of important rose breeders both nationally and internationally.

 The garden guide